nasa/openmct/docs/src/design/planning/APIRefactor.md

 are no longer forks, but instead separate projects with a dependency on the built artifacts from Step 2.

+Note that this is achievable already using `bower` (see `warp-bower` branch at http://developer.nasa.gov/mct/warp for an example.)
+However, changes involved in switching to an imperative API and introducing a build process may change (and should simplify) the approach used to utilize Open MCT Web as a dependency, so these changes should be introduced first.

 ## Step 4.
 Design registration API

 Design the registration API that will replace declarative extension